 On top of that, ad platforms allow you to set tight budgets on your spending, so you should never end up spending more than your budget on a paid traffic campaign.

+When you’re running a paid traffic campaign, you should start by spending a little bit of money to test the waters in the beginning.
 Then, when you find that your conversion rates are looking good, you can ramp up your spend.
 You’ll know that good money is chasing good prospects.

 If you want to do this in the long term, you’ll need to figure out a way in which you can make your paid traffic campaigns profitable.